find your perfect postgrad program

 What is STEM?

 Technology, Engineering or Mathematics course.
 For a course to be considered a STEM course it can be in one of these areas or have an interdisciplinary approach covering more than one area.
-For example, at the postgraduate level, a course might cover a little of all four areas such as an MSc in Computer Science or it might clearly be a single STEM subject area such as a MSc in Engineering or Mathematics.
+For example, at the postgraduate level, a course might cover a little of all four areas such as an MSc in Computer Science or it might clearly be a single STEM subject area such as a MSc in Engineering, Masters in Natural Science or Mathematics.

 What is a postgraduate STEM program?

 There is a huge number of STEM postgraduate programs to choose from and many offer a wide range of transferable skills that are in high demand at all sorts of industries and organisations.
 A postgraduate course in Astronomy might seem like it will only lead to a career stargazing, but the scientific analytical skills and systematic approach you learn easily transfers to all sorts of research and business analytical careers not to mention the chance to work with all sorts of space agencies.
 A Masters in Robotics Engineering is another STEM course that although at first glance seems rather niche, can in fact lead to a huge range of careers as the increasing use of robotics in daily life combined with an understanding of Artificial Intelligence, and can lead to working for a large number of customer goods production companies.
 An MSc in Virtual Reality can offer a similar range of opportunities.

 Completing a postgraduate course in a subject, such as Statistics would place you in high demand from all sorts of governmental agencies and businesses, because all organisations require statisticians to understand and interpret data and reports.
 Other popular STEM subjects include Nanotechnology, Bionics, Cyber Security and IT Networking.
 There are also postgraduate courses in teaching STEM subjects to children, such as the MSC in STEM Education at the University of Manchester.